 Future value

-The future value of an annuity immediate is calculated using the following formula:
+The future value of an annuity immediate, assuming payments of \( 1 \) per period, is calculated as:

 # model.py